maryam089/SDViT/README.md

 ## Citation
 If you find our work useful.
-Please consider giving a star :star: and cite our work.
+Please consider giving a star :star: and a citation.
 ```bibtex
 @misc{https://doi.org/10.48550/arxiv.2207.12392,
   doi = {10.48550/ARXIV.2207.12392},